Skip to main content

 Is an independent living scheme right for me?

-People choose independent living schemes (sometimes referred to as “sheltered” schemes) for many different reasons.
-Some value the peace of mind and reassurance of a safe environment with support services available if they need them.
-Others welcome the friendships that close neighbours can offer, and the opportunities to get involved in a range of activities with people of a similar age.
+- others welcome the friendships that close neighbours can offer and the opportunities to get involved in a range of activities with people of a similar age

 What types of accommodation are available for older people?